JDBraun/dbx_mws_example/README.md

    - Terraform plan
    - Terraform apply

-**Note**: Please raise a git issues with any problems or concerns about the repo.
+**Note**: Please raise a git issues with any problems or concerns about the repo

 ___